syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/heatmap-chart/appearance.md

 {% elsif page.publishingplatform == "aspnet-mvc" %}

-You can toggle the visibility of data labels by using the [showLabel](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.HeatMap.HeatMapCellSettings.html#Syncfusion_EJ2_HeatMap_HeatMapCellSettings_ShowLabel) property.
-By default, the data label will be visible.
+The visibility of data labels can be toggled using the [ShowLabel](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.HeatMap.HeatMapCellSettings.html#Syncfusion_EJ2_HeatMap_HeatMapCellSettings_ShowLabel) property.
+By default, the data labels will be visible.

 {% tabs %}
 {% highlight razor tabtitle="CSHTML" %}